This disorder can occur in premature newborns, or in full-term newborns who have certain risk factors.

-Newborns with transient tachypnea have trouble breathing (respiratory distress) almost immediately after birth.
+Newborns with transient tachypnea have trouble breathing almost immediately after birth.
 The most common symptom is rapid breathing (tachypnea).

 Blood tests and cultures as needed

-Other disorders may cause similar symptoms, such as infection in the blood (sepsis Sepsis in Newborns Sepsis is a serious bodywide reaction to infection spread through the blood.
+Doctors do a chest x-ray and blood tests and blood cultures to rule out other disorders that cause similar symptoms, such as infection in the blood (sepsis Sepsis in Newborns Sepsis is a serious bodywide reaction to infection spread through the blood.
 Newborns with sepsis appear generally ill—they are listless, do not feed well, often have a gray color, and may have... read more ), pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more , or respiratory distress syndrome Respiratory Distress Syndrome in Newborns Respiratory distress syndrome is a lung disorder in premature newborns in which the air sacs in their lungs do not remain open because a substance that coats the air sacs called surfactant is... read more in premature newborns, so doctors do a chest x-ray and blood tests and blood cultures to rule out these disorders.
+The most common symptom of... read more , or respiratory distress syndrome Respiratory Distress Syndrome in Newborns Respiratory distress syndrome is a lung disorder in premature newborns in which the air sacs in their lungs do not remain open because a substance that coats the air sacs called surfactant is... read more .

 Sometimes other measures to assist breathing

-Most newborns with transient tachypnea recover completely within 2 to 3 days.
-Newborns sometimes need to be given oxygen through a two-pronged tube placed in the nostrils so that they breathe air that contains more oxygen than the air in the room does.
+Newborns sometimes are given oxygen through a two-pronged tube placed in the nostrils so that they breathe air that contains more oxygen than the air in the room does.

 Rarely, some newborns may need continuous positive airway pressure Obstructive sleep apnea (CPAP—a technique allows newborns to breathe on their own while being given slightly pressurized oxygen or air given through prongs placed in the nostrils) and sometimes a ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (a machine that helps air get in and out of the lungs).